Click here to return to the 'Quit applications politely from the command line' hint |

 To me this seems hard to imagine.
 But then I don't know better.

-Yes, really.
-For example, the command one might expect to work as desired, killall -QUIT TextEdit, produces an error message saying 'The application TextEdit quit unexpectedly.'
+, produces an error message saying 'The application TextEdit quit unexpectedly.'
 By all means feel free to play around with the various kill signals, but from what I can find, none of them perform the same way as pressing ⌘Q when using the application.
+Obviously every application has a process at its core, so you will see at least one process for each application, but an application is more than just a process.

 I just tried it: 'killall -TERM TextEdit' works as I expect, producing no error message but just telling TextEdit to die asap. 'killall -QUIT' indeed does behave different.
 But SIGTERM is what's usually sent if you do not give an explicit signal.